 The IPAI Directing Fellowship offers young and aspiring stage directors and managers practical training, professional development, and resume-building experiences in three intense weeks of personal instruction, guidance, and skill development.
 It is a unique mentorship specially tailored to the artistic and professional goals of the selected participants

 A select group of two to six apprentices will be chosen based on their application and interview.
 Our faculty develop a curriculum of individual coaching and classes on the principles of directing, stage management, and leadership according to the needs and levels of each participant.
-Fellows will participate in group sessions with our team of stage directors: Bruce Earnest, Eric Gibson, Chris Niess, and Michael Sturm.
+Fellows will participate in group sessions with our team of stage directors: Bruce Earnest, Eric Gibson, and Chris Niess.
 Under their tutelage, Directing Fellows will create and implement stage direction for at least one musical theatre or opera scene to be showcased on one of the Gala Concerts at the end of the program.
 Directing Fellows are assigned either opera or musical theatre scenes to stage or choreograph and function as company stage managers for our performances.
 Special emphasis is placed on leadership, communication skills, rehearsal and time management, as well as directing, teaching, and acting strategies.